ivanvanderbyl/ember-measure/README.md

 ### `types`

-You can control which properties are measured when a resize occurrs by supplying your own list of types within your component.
+You can control which properties are measured when a resize occurs by supplying your own list of types within the Component.

 Defaults to `['client', 'offset', 'scroll', 'bounds', 'margin']`.

 ---